duopeng/protoSpaceJAM-readthedocs/docs/source/usage.rst

 Basic usage
 -----------

-Use the stepper navigation to complete a job request
+Follow the stepper navigation to complete a job request in four easy steps:

 .. figure:: /_static/images/stepper.png
    :width: 90%
    :align: center
    :alt: Stepper navigation

-|
-Workflow:

 #.
 Create a submission list by using steps :guilabel:`Build your Job` and/or :guilabel:`Upload csv`